Home » Fruit Evolution: Why Tropical Fruits Are Healthier Than Temperate Fruits

 The same is true for humans!
 The difference is that we alter the smell and taste of non-food items through cooking, seasoning, and sweetening, in such a way, that we have learned to like it.
 Interestingly, after extended periods of raw eating, most report disliking cooked foods they once liked.

-Birds eat acidic fruits, mammals eat sweet fruits
+Birds eat acidic fruits; mammals eat sweet fruits!

 In the tropics, there are uncountable fruits suitable for birds.
 Birds eat different types of fruits, but acidic fruits with small ingestible seeds are a perfect fit.